Origins, patterns, and conservation of diversity in Western Mexico

 Month: March 2025

 March 2 & 3.
-Chamela-Guadalajara-Mexico City-Toronto-Kingston
+Chamela-Guadalajara-Mexico City-Toronto-Kingston.
+2 y 3 de marzo.
+Chamela-Guadalajara-Ciudad de México-Toronto-Kingston.

 Hola from Naida, Claire, Anna and Jade!